cmacmackin/futility/README.md

-futile
+futility
 ======

-A collection of Fortran 95/03/08 utilites
+A collection of Fortran 95/03/08 utilities.